B-Interactive/cloudflare-stream-wordpress/README.md

 The block and library browser only load once an Account ID and API Token are saved.

+## Updates

+This plugin is distributed from GitHub Releases, not from wordpress.org.
+After you install it from a release ZIP, WordPress checks GitHub for newer releases and shows updates on the Plugins screen like other plugins.
+You can turn automatic updates on or off there in the usual way.

+Release tags must match the version in the plugin header, `readme.txt`, `package.json`, and `package-lock.json` (`1.1.7` or `v1.1.7`).
+Each release attaches `cloudflare-stream.zip` plus SHA256 (`cloudflare-stream.zip.sha256`) and BLAKE2b (`cloudflare-stream.zip.blake2`) checksum files for manual verification.
+WordPress does not check those digests automatically.

 ## Configuration

 ### API credentials